Frequently (& Not-So-Frequently) Asked Questions

 How much has changed in the new edition?

-This has been completely revised, re-edited, and expanded.
-Some things were deleted, moved, added.
+The text has been completely revised, re-edited, and expanded.
+Some things were deleted, moved, or added.
 For example, in the case of Barbarian Prince, it went from 19 chapters to 32.
-Be sure to check each individual book pages FAQ listing for Dragon Lords 1-4 for exact expansion details.
+Be sure to check each individual book page’s FAQ listing for Dragon Lords 1-4 for exact expansion details.

 What if I read the old one?